ionify/about/ions/ion.md

 # ion

-**invoked object notation** is the mathematical expression of object interaction, observation & notification.
+**invoked object notation** is a mathematical expression of object interaction, observation & notification.
 It exists and can be implemented in languages that support
 [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading)
 on objects.
 It was
 [discovered, defined & developed](../story.md)